 SCP provides a wealth of transformative digital capabilities.
 Just as examples, we’ll cite:

 - Mobility services to empower enterprise organizations and expand customer relationships in an increasingly mobile world

 - IoT services to manage “smart objects” over the Internet of Things

 - Advanced Analytics services for “agile insights” and “intelligent” applications

-SAP designed the architecture to ensure that the “agile HCP layer” is isolated from the more “stable” underlying layer of core business systems.
+SAP designed the architecture to ensure that the “agile SCP layer” is isolated from the more “stable” underlying layer of core business systems.
 The applications needing data from enterprise systems use well defined APIs and all data is channeled through the HANA Cloud Connector.
 At the risk of some oversimplification, I might say that this architecture effectively “ring fences” the core systems, allowing data to flow only through one secure and carefully controlled gate.

 Industry-leading levels of performance and reliability

 To leverage new digital capabilities in demanding, real world, business environments, agile applications also have to meet customer requirements for enterprise grade levels of reliability and performance.

 SAP’s innovative HANA in memory database – the keystone of the SAP Cloud Platform – provides the exceptional performance that is absolutely fundamental for IoT and analytics.
 SCP also automates numerous time-consuming and often error prone manual tasks involved in the operation of applications, with functions such as scaling, load-balancing and self-healing.